WeiShaoD/neuroimage-menu/docs/source/FreeSurfer/FreeSurfer_menu.rst

   source $FREESURFER_HOME/SetUpFreeSurfer.sh

-then, you are supposed to see this
+Then, you are supposed to see this

 .. image:: FreeSurfer_ready.png

-From here, We can check the Freesufer that has been installed, FREESURFER_HOME is the home directory for FreeSufer, SUBJECTS_DIR is the subject dirtory for the FreesSufer program process.
+We can check the Freesufer that has been installed, there are two important directory for FreeSurfer, FREESURFER_HOME is the home directory for FreeSufer, SUBJECTS_DIR is the subject dirtory for the FreesSufer output

 Recon-all
 ^^^^^^^^^

 The most useful function of FreesSufer is the recon-all command, after you set up the FreeSurfer subject directory and active FreeSrufer, you can use it by typing::

   recon-all -all -i subjname_T1w.nii.gz -s subjname

 input could be either DICOM(T1) or NIFTI T1 files where you can find from the anat folder normally.
 Here is a detailed instruction and a list for `recon-all <https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all/>`__ will do.
 Recon usually will cost 6-8 hours, depends on the computing power you you have.

 Freeview
 ^^^^^^^^